Brachycephaly

-In anthropology, human populations have been characterized as either dolichocephalic (long-headed), mesaticephalic (moderate-headed), or brachycephalic (short-headed).
+In anthropology, human populations have been characterized as either dolichocephalic (long-headed), mesocephalic (moderate-headed), or brachycephalic (short-headed).
 The usefulness of the cephalic index was questioned by Giuseppe Sergi, who argued that cranial morphology provided a better means to model racial ancestry.

+When pathological, it is known as flat head syndrome, and it results from premature fusion of the coronal sutures, or from external deformation.
+The coronal suture is the fibrous joint that unites the frontal bone with the two parietal bones of the skull.
+The parietal bones form the top and sides of the skull.
+This feature can also be a symptom of Down syndrome.

 There are also cases of brachycephaly associated with plagiocephaly.
 Brachycephaly with plagiocephaly is positional and has become more prevalent since the "Back to Sleep" campaign.
 The Back to Sleep campaign began in 1994 as a way to educate parents about ways to reduce the risk for sudden infant death syndrome (SIDS).
 The campaign was named for its recommendation to place healthy babies on their backs to sleep.
 Placing babies on their backs to sleep reduces the risk for SIDS, also known as "cot death" or "crib death."
-This campaign has been successful in promoting infant back sleeping and other risk-reduction strategies to parents, family members, child care providers, health professionals, and all other caregivers of infants, at a cost of increasing the incidence of this deformation of the head.
+This campaign has been successful in promoting infant back sleeping and other risk-reduction strategies to parents, family members, child care providers, health professionals, and all other caregivers of infants, at the cost of increasing the incidence of this deformation of the head.
 It is considered a cosmetic problem.
 Many pediatricians remain unaware of the issue and possible treatments.
 Treatments include regular prone repositioning of babies ("tummy time").

-Brachycephaly as a desired trait
+As a trait in pets

-Brachycephaly also describes a developmentally normal type of skull with a high cephalic index, such as in snub-nosed breeds of dog such as pugs, Shih Tzus, and bulldogs or cats such as the Persian, Exotic and Himalayan.
+In pets, brachycephaly describes a type of skull with a high cephalic index, such as in snub-nosed breeds of dog such as pugs, Shih Tzus, and bulldogs or cats such as the Persian, Exotic and Himalayan.
 The term is from Greek roots meaning 'short' and 'head'.
-While being a desirable trait of specific cat and dog breeds, the production and breeding of brachycephalic animals is technically considered as an animal abuse in some legislations.
-This arises from the fact that animals with significantly shortened skulls frequently develop brachycephalic airway obstructive syndrome, causing them to have difficulties when breathing, suffering from hyperthermia due to insufficient cooling abilities and frequent infections of the cornea and lacrimal glands.
-Breeding of animals that will have significantly worsened life quality due to anatomical abnormalities is clearly stated to be illegal in some European countries, yet the production of such breeds is still very frequent.
+While being a cosmetically desirable trait of specific cat and dog breeds, the production and breeding of brachycephalic animals is considered animal abuse in a few jurisdictions.
+Due to the fact that animals with significantly shortened skulls frequently develop brachycephalic airway obstructive syndrome, causing them to have difficulties when breathing, suffering from hyperthermia due to insufficient cooling abilities and frequent infections of the cornea and lachrymal glands.
+While the breeding of animals that will have significantly worsened life quality due to anatomical abnormalities is illegal in some European countries, the production of such breeds is still frequent.
 Apart from these, brachycephalic pups and kittens also have high prenatal mortality.
 Attention should be paid to breed standards which promote increased brachycephaly in cats which has the potential to negatively impact their welfare, and potential buyers of brachycephalic cat breeds should be made aware of the risks of their conformation.